-Home should be a sanctuary, a place where once the door is closed we have peace with ourselves and each other.
-It’s easy to assume stress is all about work, but homes can also be a catalyst for stress.
+Home should be a sanctuary, a place where once the door is closed, we have peace with ourselves and each other.
+Though it’s easy to assume stress is all about work, homes can also be a catalyst for stress.

-Children will also deal with their own stress, but they may not always be able to express themselves or talk about what they feel.
-They may also not always feel they can talk to their parents or that their parents will understand what they go through, particularly during their teenage years; and as parents, we may not always feel our children understand the pressures we’re under.
+Children also deal with their own stress, but they may not always be able to express themselves, or talk about how they feel.
+They may also not always feel they can talk to their parents or that their parents will understand what they go through, particularly during their teenage years and as parents, we may not always feel our children understand the pressures we’re under.

-We don’t always make an effort when we’re stressed.
-We may also perceive and interpret discussions wrongly because our mind’s elsewhere and we’re not listening.
-We may also take family for granted and make less of an effort.
-All of these things bring about added stress, but perhaps we must try to stand back and deal with our stress, think about what we say and how we say things, so as not to offend.
+They may not always make an effort when they’re stressed.
+They may also perceive and interpret discussions wrongly because their mind’s elsewhere and they’re not listening.
+Parents may also take their family for granted and therefore will make less of an effort.
+All of these things bring about added stress, but it’s important parents are able to stand back and deal with their stress, think about what they say and how they say it, so as not to offend.

 As parents, it’s important we listen, it’s important we’re compassionate, tolerant, and caring.
 As a family, we must work together to limit the amount of stress that’s brought into the home.
 We must talk about things.